argilla-io/argilla/docs/_source/practical_guides/collect_responses.md

 # AnnotatorMetricResult(metric_name='accuracy', count=3, result=0.25)
 ```

-We obtain the same container for the metrics result, but in this case it's not associated to any annotator.
+We obtain the same container for the metrics result, but in this case, it's not associated with any annotator.
 The same interpretation that we saw for the Annotator metrics holds here regarding the labels and suggestions.

 Once again we can make use of the same methods we saw for the annotator metrics directly from the `FeedbackDataset`, but note the use of the strategy argument used here: